 Once you receive the relevant information from someone at your company, you can open an account.
 This will require some basic information, like your Social Security number.
 Once your account is established, you’ll designate what percentage of each paycheck you want to contribute to your account and where you want to invest the money.
 You’ll also pick a beneficiary, likely a spouse or another close family member, who will receive your money in the event of your death.

 The Bottom Line

 A 401(k) plan is a common way to save for retirement.
 Employers sponsor 401(k) plans and employees invest pre-tax money.
 Investment options include stocks and bonds, but most people choose to invest in less risky options like mutual funds and ETFs, which are inherently diversified.
-Some companies may even offer an employer match, giving you free money based on how much you invest.
+Some companies may even offer an employer match, free money based on how much you save.

 - Don’t forget that you’ll get a Social Security check from the government in addition to your own retirement savings.
 See how big of a payment you can expect using SmartAsset’s free Social Security calculator.

 Photo Credit: © iStock/DNY59, © iStock/designer491, © iStock/jygallery